dward2/BME547/syllabus.md

 ## AI Policy

 ### Background

+BME 547 is not a course on the use of AI in software development.
+The impact of AI on software development is rapidly changing.
+But, it is clear that safe and effective usage of AI, especially in the highly-regulated medical device industry, can only be done by those with a strong understanding of code and software development.
+This class is designed to develop that understanding.

 Student use of AI for coding, beyond simple questions asked for understanding, is extremely detrimental to learning.